 Bailey Friend – 2021 Panetta Intern

-Bailey Friend is a third-year double major in Sociology and American Multicultural Studies with a pathway in multicultural education, and a minor in Political Science.
-She is from Cayucos, California and will serve as Sonoma State University’s 2021 representative to the Panetta Institute Congressional Internship Program.
+Bailey Friend was a third-year double major in Sociology and American Multicultural Studies with a pathway in multicultural education, and a minor in Political Science when she served as Sonoma State University’s 2021 representative to the Panetta Institute Congressional Internship Program.
+She is from Cayucos, California.

 Ms. Friend is interested in exploring how public policy shapes educational access and opportunities for low-income minority children.
-She feels this internship will help her learn how laws and practices in California came to be and how she can effectively advocate for better learning environments for underserved, underrepresented children.
+She feels this internship helped her learn how laws and practices in California came to be and how she can effectively advocate for better learning environments for underserved, underrepresented children.

-Ms. Friend plans to graduate in May 2022 and isn’t sure yet what she wants to do but her interest is currently how educational policy affects those in different socioeconomic classes.
-She is confident this internship will be a life-changing experience for her.
-“Having the opportunity to be an intern will allow me to gain many different perspectives on the world and teach me how a single person can do good in a world that is in need of it.”
+Ms. Friend graduated from Sonoma State in May 2022.
+The Panetta Congressional Internship was a life-changing experience for her.
+“Having the opportunity to be an intern allowed me to gain many different perspectives on the world and taught me how a single person can do good in a world that is in need of it.”

 The Panetta Institute covers program costs, including course registration fees, campus services during orientation, air travel and housing in Washington, D.C. and a living stipend.
 By covering these expenses, the institute can make the program available to interns from all socioeconomic levels.